 (d) This title shall not apply to the sale of personal information to or from a consumer reporting agency if that information is to be reported in, or used to generate, a consumer report as defined by subdivision (d) of Section 1681a of Title 15 of the United States Code and use of that information is limited by the federal Fair Credit Reporting Act (15 U.S.C.
 Sec.
 1681 et seq.).

 (e) This title shall not apply to personal information collected, processed, sold, or disclosed pursuant to the federal Gramm-Leach-Bliley Act (Public Law 106-102), and implementing regulations, if it is in conflict with that law.

 (f) This title shall not apply to personal information collected, processed, sold, or disclosed pursuant to the Driver’s Privacy Protection Act of 1994 (18 U.S.C.
 Sec.
 2721 et seq.), if it is in conflict with that act.

 California Attempts to Clarify Salary History Ban Legislation

-When AB 168 was signed into law in October 2017, California prohibited employers from asking job applicants for “salary history information.”
-Under this legislation, California employers must provide “applicants” with the “pay scale” for a position upon “reasonable request.”
+When AB 168 was signed into law in October 2017, California prohibited employers from asking job candidates for “salary history information.”
+Under this legislation, California employers must provide “candidates” with the “pay scale” for a position upon “reasonable request.”
 The law was rather unclear, however, about what each of these three terms meant.
 On July 18, 2018, Governor Brown signed new legislation, Assembly Bill 2282, designed to clarify those terms and other items in AB 168.